20 Truly Unique Experiences in Korea: What to Do, Eat & See in Seoul

-Seoul has five main palaces of the Chosun Dynasty.
+Seoul has five main palaces of the Joseon Dynasty.
 Each of them has an interesting history and worth your time to visit.
 They are all breathtakingly beautiful and magnificent; words can’t describe, photos don’t do justice.
 You just gotta experience it yourself.
 Take my word for it and visit at least one during your stay in Korea.

 2. Wear Hanbok to the Palace

 Did you know wearing hanbok will get you in free to the palaces?
 If you don’t own one, not to worry.
 There are plenty of places nearby, where you can rent a full set of hanbok for an hour or the whole day.
 Prices start around 10,000 won (about $10 USD); you won’t regret when you think about the Instagram-worthy photos with the picturesque architecture and landscape as your back-drop, not to mention once-in-a-lifetime experience in a traditional Korean costume.

 In recent years, Korean cuisine finally carved out its place in the U.S. In my opinion, this is way overdue.
 Once you land your feet on the Korean soil, you should start gobbling up as many different Korean dishes as possible.
 You won’t be disappointed.
-But the best of the best is Korean barbecue.
+But the best of the best is the Korean barbecue.

 4. Shop ‘till You Drop or…‘till Dawn